 The Lower Mainland ecoregion is part of the larger Pacific Maritime Ecozone, which spans 195,000 km2 along the Canadian Pacific Coast.
-The Lower Mainland ecoregion is contained entirely in British Columbia and is approximately 5,000 km2 from the foothills of the Cascade Mountains to the Fraser winter months and reanges from 850mm to 2000mm annually.
+The Lower Mainland ecoregion is contained entirely in British Columbia and is approximately 5,000 km2 from the foothills of the Cascade Mountains to the Fraser River.